HR STRATEGY - EMPLOYEE JOURNEY & CULTURE

 3. ENVIRONMENT - THE BIG, OVERLOOKED CULTURAL ENABLER

-Small strategic investments to workspaces can pay large dividends.
+Small strategic investments in workspaces can pay large dividends.
 Think about simple ideas, like putting up posters of the organizational values, employees living those values, recent successes, customer logos, and other messages you want to reinforce.
 You can name conference rooms after clients or the core values.
 Or, you can make meaningful investments to transform workspaces to be collaborative, supportive, and engaging spaces of productivity, like Google does (examples below).

 The takeaway is to be purposeful in workspace design and decor.
 Understand what values or cultural elements you want the environment to support, and then build them into the environment.